Triple negative breast cancer (TNBC) is one of many forms of breast cancer.

 TNBC tends to be more aggressive, more likely to recur, and more difficult to treat because there is no targeted treatment.

-TNBC disproportionately strikes younger women, women of African, Latina or Caribbean descent, and those with BRCA1 mutations.
+TNBC disproportionately strikes younger women, African American women, and those with BRCA1 mutations.

 Approximately every half hour, another woman in the US is diagnosed with triple negative breast cancer.

 Triple Negative Breast Cancer Foundation (TNBCF) was founded in 2006 in honor of Nancy Block‐Zenna, who was diagnosed at the young age of 35 with triple negative breast cancer before succumbing to the disease in 2007.
 In response to Nancy’s diagnosis, her friends identified a dire need to create a central source of information for this dangerous and aggressive form of breast cancer, about which little was known just a short time ago.
 It is the Foundation’s mission to be a credible source for triple negative breast cancer information, a catalyst for science and patient advocacy groups, and a caring community with meaningful services for patients and their families.
 TNBCF supports the triple negative breast cancer community in many ways, including:

 We host regular “think tanks” which are attended by the top doctors and researchers in the field, to create roadmaps for a cure for triple negative breast cancer.